Rajcr2/AI-Financial-Research-Assistant/README.md

    streamlit run main.py
    ```
 7. Now, move to your browser.
-8. Upload the csv file from your local machine or you can use sample csv file given here.
-9. After, uploading set the model parameters such as changepoint or forecast period.
-10. Then convert data into prophet preffered format i.e **'ds'** and **'y'** format.
+8. Search Company name it will provide Entity symbol and type that symbol i.e TCS.NS.
+This will display all the required data.
+9. then click on **'Analyze Stock'** which will provide you forecast and Real-time market sentiment.
-11. and then just **'Train Model'** and see the forecast results and also, don't forgot to verify model forecast results after 365 days or your mentioned period 😁.
+10. Check the forecast & results and then decide whether to invest or not 😁.